Music composed by Virgil Thomson.

 On the DVD you have the choice of hearing each film with the original soundtrack and narration or the re-created soundtrack by the Post-Classical Ensemble.
 Viewers should be warned that the original version of THE PLOW THAT BROKE THE PLAINS begins with selected visuals and without any music or narration on the soundtrack.
 The music is heard right away on the re-created version, with the narration spoken by Floyd King.
 He reads it as if he were reciting a Shakspearen soliloquy and that's probably because he has acted in so many plays.
 But his reading doesn't suit the simple directness of the film narrations and visuals.
 The original narrator, Thomas Chalmers, is much more effective because he is more understated in his delivery.

-Considering their age, the original soundtracks conducted by Alexander Smallens still sound decent, though a bit muddy.
-The re-created soundtracks by The Post-Classical Ensemble as conducted by Angel Gil-Ordonez sound much better and they perform restored music not included on the original soundtracks.
+Considering their age, the original soundtracks conducted by Alexander Smallens still sound decent,though a bit muddy.
+The re-created soundtracks by The Post-Classical Ensemble as conducted by Angel Gil-Ordonez sound much better and includes restored music not on the original soundtrack.

 Thomson's film scores are excellent examples of making a great impact with a small ensemble.
 He also makes use of folk instruments, such as the banjo and guitar.
 Plus, he incorporates familiar tunes as well, including several popular songs such as "I Ride an Old Paint" and hymns like the "Doxology (Praise God from whom all blessings flow)" in THE PLOW, and "How Firm a Foundation" in THE RIVER.
 Thomson and also Pare Lorentz obviously felt strongly that using hymns prominently in both scores would make a strong impression with the audiences at that time.